Back to top

 ...How It's Going

-The Literacy Network made additional changes that started out as necessity from the pandemic, but soon became their standard practice.
-For instance, pre-pandemic, the class was multi-level, but Literacy Network determined it would be too difficult to offer high-level instruction via Zoom to students starting out at different skill levels.
-In 2021, it has become common practice for them to offer a beginner and intermediate class for each semester.
-The classes are also longer now, moving from one hour per week up to 90 minutes.
+Literacy Network made additional changes that started out as necessity from the pandemic, but soon became their standard practice.
+For instance, pre-pandemic, the class was multi-level, but Literacy Network determined it would be too difficult to offer high-quality instruction via Zoom to students starting out at different skill levels.
+In 2024, they continue to offer a beginner and intermediate class for each semester.
+The classes are also longer now, moving from one hour per week up to 90 minutes or 2 hours.
 These changes have resulted in some great outcomes - in 2021, six times more people participated for multiple semesters than in 2020.

-Madison Public Library supports the class by providing $1,000/semester to help cover the cost of books, which allows Literacy Network to offer them for free to their students.
-The $3,000 per year given by the library also helps to fund experienced English Second Language (ESL) teachers for each level of the class.
+Madison Public Library supports the class by providing $1,200/semester per class to help cover the cost of instruction, which allows Literacy Network to offer classes for free to their students.
+The investment given by the library each year also helps to fund experienced English Second Language (ESL) teachers for each level of the class.
 In addition to funds and space, the library also helps market the class, which has continued to grow in popularity over the past five years.
-In 2017, total enrollment for the year was at 12 students (for one semester), while that number has grown to 75 students this year.

 “We’ve loved seeing the way in which our recruitment has evolved with the Library providing marketing support.
 We’ve gone from having a physical paper flyer at the library to using so many modes to recruit learners,” said Fabrizio.
-“This past semester we had something like 6 referrals through the Library’s Instagram - before we had zero!
-The marketing is working and we’re reaching different people.”
+“For example, this past semester Tana Elias, Madison Public Library's new Library Director, attended Literacy Network’s 50th Anniversary Block Party to talk to students about Community English classes, library resources and services, and steps for obtaining a library card.”

-Fabrizio says the new marketing has resulted in a perfect combination of 50-60% of their students being returning students, while the other half are new.
+Fabrizio says the current marketing strategies have resulted in a perfect combination of 50-60% of their students being returning students, while the other half are new.
 “That creates a really nice classroom environment, since half of them are already comfortable with each other and the teacher and they welcome new people into that environment.”

-Literacy Network Community English Class at Goodman South Madison Library
+Literacy Network at Goodman South Madison Library 2024

 Keeping Community at the Heart